Author

 William Burnham

 William Burnham was an eighteenth-century English theologian whose work engaged with prevailing debates concerning divine providence and social hierarchy during the early modern period.
 His treatise *God's Providence in Placing Men in Their Respective Stations and Conditions Asserted and Showed* exemplifies the theological justifications for social stratification that characterized much religious thought of his era, arguing for a providential ordering of human society.
-Burnham's writings contribute to our understanding of how theological discourse was mobilized to legitimize existing social structures in eighteenth-century England.
+Burnham's writings reflect the intersection of Reformed theology and emerging social theory in Georgian England, contributing to contemporary discussions about the relationship between divine will and earthly social organization.

 Works in the Library